Recipe Overview

 I like to serve Asian marinated chicken with white rice or jasmine rice topped with sliced almonds.
 Fried rice or coconut rice and a side of Asian style slaw are good go-alongs, too.
 Marinated grilled chicken is also great as a protein in this cabbage salad with honey lime dressing.

-I haven’t found it to be really necessary to poke holes in the chicken.
+Should you poke holes in chicken when marinating it?
 If you are looking to speed up the process (i.e. you don’t have four hours), poking holes in the chicken will allow the marinade to permeate the meat more quickly.
 Use a skewer or fork, or score with a sharp knife.
+Most of the time, I feel that this step is unneccesary.

-- Like it a little more spicy?
+- Add more spice.
 Increase the fresh ginger or red pepper flakes, or both.

-- Really love garlic?
+- Add more garlic.
 Try using fresh garlic, minced or pressed, or increasing the amount of garlic powder.

-- Try substituting honey for the granulated sugar.
+- Use honey.
+Try substituting honey for the granulated sugar.
 The flavor is great!

-- If you have rice vinegar on hand, try substituting that for the white vinegar.
+- Use rice vinegar.
+If you have rice vinegar on hand, try substituting that for the white vinegar.

-- Try using this marinade on other types of chicken.
+- Try it on other meats.
+This marinade works well for other types of chicken.
 It’s great on drumsticks!
+You could also use it on pork or steak.

 Asian Chicken Marinade